dmytri/terminusdb-todoapp/README.md

 )
 ```

-So, let's say that the `toggle` function was called with data.completed having a value of `true`.
+So, let's say that the `toggle` function was called with data.completed having
+a value of `true`.

-The first triple statement solves for all subjects \(all `Todos` in our case\)
+The first triple statement solves for all subjects (all `Todos` in our case) in
-in to database with a predicate `completed` with an object \(think value\) that
+to database with a predicate `completed` with an object (think value) that is
-is `false` \(`!data.completed`\), and then binds the document d of each of
+`false` (`!data.completed`), and then binds the document Id of each of these to
-these to the variable `v:Doc`.
+the variable `v:Doc`.

-We now have a list of all Todos that are not completed so we can set them to be
+We now have a list of all Todos that are not completed so that we can set them
-comepleted.
+to be comepleted.

-The next statement, delete\_triple, receives all the document Ids from first
+The next statement, delete_triple, receives all the document Ids from first
 statement and deletes each of them.

-Remember that one triple is a property
+Remember that one triple is a property here, so it's not deleting the `Todo`,
-here, so it's not deleting the `Todo`, just it's `completed` property.
-Also
+just its `completed` property.

-note that because our Schema has a cardinality of 1 for  `completed`, if we our
+Also note that because our Schema has a cardinality of 1 for `completed`, if
-query only had these two statements it would fail, because a `Todo` can not
+our query only had these two statements it would fail, because a `Todo` can not
-have zero titles, but since we add `completed` with the value
+have no completed property.
+Since we add `completed` with the value `true`
-`true`\(`data.completed`\)in the third statement, an `add_triple`, the query is
+(`data.completed`) in the third statement, an `add_triple`, the query is
 successful.

 This is a demonstration of unification.
 The value of 'v:Doc' is solved for all